Archaeological Excavation, Gloucestershire

 Archaeological Excavation, Geophysical Survey, Archaeological EvaluationLocation: Gloucestershire

-- The evaluation identified a number of ditches crossing the site, together with possible pits and postholes sealed by a post-Roman plough-soil, and excavation.
+- The evaluation identified a number of ditches crossing the site, together with possible pits and postholes sealed by a post-Roman plough-soil, followed by mitigation/excavation.

 Little pottery was found dating to the 3rd century or later and this may have been a time when the focus of the settlement moved north and west.
 Initial results suggested the most significant feature on the site was a ‘pit’ feature dated to the late 1st -early 2nd centuries.